 The research found that there are genetic mutations in the different mesothelioma cells.
 These mutations make them sensitive or resistant to chemotherapy.
 This knowledge allows doctors to prescribe the right kind of chemotherapy drugs to their patients.

 Dr. Sugarbaker traveled all over the world, spreading his research and expertise.
-He taught other medical professionals about treatment and talked to patients and family.
+He taught other medical professionals about treatment and talked to patients and families.
 He had a unique approach to dealing with mesothelioma that he shared with others through his lecture circuit.

 Legacy Under the International Mesothelioma Program

-Dr. Sugarbaker was the original founder of the International Mesothelioma Program (IMP) at Brigham and Women’s Hospital in Boston, Massachusetts.
+Dr. Sugarbaker founded the International Mesothelioma Program (IMP) at Brigham and Women’s Hospital in Boston, Massachusetts.
 This program has a particular focus on treatment research and disease management.
-The IMP has a multidisciplinary team of medical professionals, each of whom plays an important role in the treatment of patients with malignant mesothelioma.

 Other Work

 Dr. Sugarbaker was head of the Lung Institute at Baylor College of Medicine.
-Formed in 2015, it was the first center in Texas that specializes in treating all lung ailments.
-Dr. Sugarbaker moved here from Brigham and Women’s Hospital in Boston to start another state-of-the-art mesothelioma program.
-The Lung Institute, however, is more than a mesothelioma center.
-The Institute treats patients suffering many ailments ranging from asthma to lung cancer.
-Chest-wall deformities and esophageal cancer are other points of focus at this center.
+Formed in 2015, it was the first center in Texas to specialize in treating all lung ailments.
+He moved there from Brigham and Women’s Hospital in Boston to start another state-of-the-art mesothelioma program.

 Dr. David Sugarbaker's Patients